Buddha Lo: Culinary career

-Top Chef
+Television appearances

 In 2022, Lo was announced as a contestant on the nineteenth season of Top Chef, titled Top Chef: Houston.
 A longtime fan of the series, Lo started watching Top Chef at age 15, adding it to his career bucket list.
 Prior to filming, he binge-watched eight seasons, taking notes on past chefs' mistakes and formulating a strategy for the competition.
 He would eventually win the season, receiving its prize.
 Buddha dedicated his victory to his late father, Tze-Kwong "Tony" Lo, who died from cancer just two days before he got the call to appear on the show.
 He was then invited back to compete in the twentieth season, Top Chef: World All-Stars, which included former winners and finalists from several international editions of Top Chef.
 With the season set in London, Lo extensively studied British cuisine during the three months between the conclusion of Season 19’s television airing and the start of filming for Season 20.
 He was once again declared the winner, receiving his second prize and becoming the series' first repeat champion.

+In 2026, Lo appeared as a contestant on the CBS reality competition show America's Culinary Cup, which featured a prize, finishing in fourth place.

 Personal life

 Lo is married to pastry chef Rebekah Pedler.
-The two met each other while working at Hare & Grace.
+The two met while working at Hare & Grace.
 In June 2023, Pedler announced she was pregnant with twins.
-Their daughters, Tatiana and Alina, were born in October 2023.
+Their daughters were born in October 2023.